These are the steps to get your new S1F2 payment terminal up and running. Some steps include a link to more detailed instructions.

-To automatically reset the Totals every day at a specific hour, contact our POS Support Team.
+To automatically reset the Totals every day at a specific hour, contact our Support Team.

-If you will be using the payment terminal as a standalone terminal, transactions are not initiated from a cash register app.
-Instead, you need to start transactions using the Payment button.
+If you will be using the payment terminal as a standalone terminal, transactions are not initiated from a POS system.
+Instead, you start transactions using the Payment button.

 Refer to Standalone terminals for instructions on how to make payments, cancel payments, issue refunds, and (when needed) manually enter card details to make a payment.